renato145/evolution_simulation/docs/slime.md

 The main evolving creature.
-- Main attributes are energy and size.
-- It consume X energy on every time step.
+- It consume 1 energy on every X seconds.
 - Each movement consumes Y energy (proportional to its size).
 - When energy is less than a threshold S, its free to move.
 - By consuming A energy, it can jump to eat.
 - Every P energy it will evolve.
 - When meeting another slime, if energy is at least M and the difference is not less than the smaller slime's energy, a new slime will spawn.
-- If no food has been consumed on the last W time steps, the slime will die.
+- If no food has been consumed on the last W seconds, the slime will die.

 ### Slime evolution (skills)
 - There are 3 evolving paths, the fist time it evolves the slime will randomly